viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 1. Navigate to your machine's page in [the Viam app](https://app.viam.com), and click on the **CONNECT** tab and the **Code sample** page.
 2. Select **Python** as the language.
-3. Follow the instructions shown to install the SDK.
+3. Follow the instructions shown under step 1 on that page to install the SDK.
-4. Click the copy icon to copy the generated code sample, which establishes a connection with your robot when run.
+4. Then, under step 2 on that page, click the copy icon to copy the generated code sample, which establishes a connection with your robot when run.

    {{% snippet "show-secret.md" %}}